Appletons' Cyclopædia of American Biography: Authorship

-Joseph Cantillion identified the author of "phantom Jesuit" articles as William Christian Tenner: he identified 43 wholly fictitious subjects in this genre, as well as a highly fictionalised biography of Rafael Ferrer, along with presenting a list of 94 fictitious entries.
+Joseph Cantillion identified the author of "phantom Jesuit" articles as William Christian Tenner: he identified 43 wholly fictitious subjects in this genre, as well as a mostly fictitious biography of Ferrer, and presented a list of 94 fictitious entries.
 Dobson suggests Hermann Ritter, who appears as the source of "Articles on South and Central Americans" beginning with volume III, as another likely author of the fictitious articles.